jadewebb/Movie_Remakes_Graph_Analysis/README.md

       * Centralities: degree, closeness, betweenness, eigenvector, Katz

-Node embeddings of the projected graph were created using Node2Vec (Word2Vec with biased random walks) and visualized using TSNE dimensionality reduction
+Node embeddings of the projected graph were created using Node2Vec (Word2Vec with biased random walks) and visualized using t-SNE dimensionality reduction

 Logistic Regression was trained to perform link prediction on the projected graph, which were visualized using PCA